Mr-Smyth/circles/docs/Testing.md

 ---

 ## Testing of Add Person Functionality:
-This page allows user to enter a new person.
+This page allows the user to enter a new person.

 ### Initial Testing:

 **<details><summary>After the initial setup of the Add person functionality, i performed the following tests:</summary>**

 * :hammer: TEST:
-    * Entered information into all fields in search form, and submitted
+    * Entered information into all fields in the search form, and submitted
 * :clipboard: RESULT:
     * A Flash message to inform the user that the person was inserted successfully was displayed.
     * The Mongo collection contained 2 problems:
     * ERRORS:
-	* Where i had not matched the import dictionary with the correct HTML input ID, the type of the document was set to null.
+    * Where I had not matched the import dictionary with the correct HTML input ID, the type of the document was set to null.
     * FIX:
-	* I matched the import field in the dictionary being imported, to the correct Id in the form.
+    * I matched the import field in the dictionary being imported, to the correct id in the form.

     * RE-TESTED RESULT:
     * All fields within each document in MongoDB were inserted correctly.

 <br>

 * :hammer: TEST:
-    * Make sure i could not enter dates manually
+    * Make sure I could not enter dates manually
 * :clipboard: RESULT:
     * No dates can be entered manually.

 <br>

 * :hammer: TEST:
-    * What happens when i try to submit an empty form
+    * What happens when I try to submit an empty form
 * :clipboard: RESULT:
-    * In form validation, using required, ensures that a minimum of, First name, Last name and Date of birth is required.
+    * In-form validation, using required, ensures that a minimum of, First name, Last name and Date of birth is required.

 <br>

 * :hammer: TEST:
-    * Could i recall all the information from a document
+    * Could I recall all the information from a document
 * :clipboard: RESULT:
-    * Using the search feature on the home page, i was able to recall and view any document i entered.
+    * Using the search feature on the home page, I was able to recall and view any document I entered.

 <br>